Cocoon-Data-Transformation/cocoon/README.md

 # Overview
 Cocoon is an open-source project aims to free analysts from tedious data transformations with LLM

+How to start?

+We provide demo codes at google collab.

+To use cocoon, you need:
+1. OpenAI account with API key
+2. Your data
+3. Internet

 Data Documentation

 Automatical understand data and detect errors